Broadway (Manhattan): Great White Way

-"The Great White Way" is a nickname for a section of Broadway in Midtown Manhattan, specifically the portion that encompasses the Theater District, between 42nd and 53rd Streets, and encompassing Times Square.

 In 1880, a stretch of Broadway between Union Square and Madison Square was illuminated by Brush arc lamps, making it among the first electrically lighted streets in the United States.
-By the 1890s, the portion from 23rd Street to 34th Street was so brightly illuminated by electrical advertising signs, that people began calling it "The Great White Way".
+By the 1890s, the portion from 23rd Street to 34th Street was so brightly illuminated by electrical advertising signs that people began calling it "The Great White Way".
 When the theater district moved uptown, the name was transferred to the Times Square area.
+Since then "The Great White Way" became a nickname for a section of Broadway in Midtown Manhattan, particularly the portion that encompasses the Theater District, between 42nd and 53rd Streets, and encompassing Times Square.

 The phrase "Great White Way" has been attributed to Shep Friedman, columnist for the New York Morning Telegraph in 1901, who lifted the term from the title of a book about the Arctic by Albert Paine.
 The headline "Found on the Great White Way" appeared in the February 3, 1902, edition of the New York Evening Telegram.

-A portrait of Broadway in the early part of the 20th century and "The Great White Way" late at night appeared in "Artist In Manhattan" (1940) written by the artist-historian Jerome Myers:
+A portrait of Broadway in the early part of the 20th century and "The Great White Way" late at night appeared in "Artist In Manhattan" (1940) written by the artist–historian Jerome Myers: